-IBS cooperates with CBE to host academic and educational programs (such as the Pacific Seminar) as well as the MAP program and other practicum series for Shin Buddhist ministerial aspirants.
+IBS cooperates with CBE to host academic and educational programs (such as the Pacific Seminar) as well as the Minister's Assistant Program (MAP) and other practicum series for Shin Buddhist ministerial aspirants.

-Sati Institute for Theravada Studies
+Sati Center for Buddhist Studies

-The Sati Institute for Theravada Studies, in the Insight Mediation tradition and led by Jennifer Block, Gil Fronsdal, and Paul Haller, balances scholarly inquiry with serious meditation practice.
-The Institute of Buddhist Studies has partnered with the Sati Institute to provide both Buddhist chaplaincy education and the Certificate in Theravada Studies.
+The Sati Center for Theravada Studies, located in Redwood City, California, balances scholarly inquiry with serious meditation practice.
+The Institute of Buddhist Studies has partnered with the Sati Center to provide academic credit for the Center's Buddhist Chaplaincy Training (BCT) program.